 When Springfield Advocate reporter Al Giordano, a former associate of 60’s radical Abbie Hoffman, entered the council chambers one day dressed in what Vinnie considered to be "raggedy hippie garb" DiMonaco ordered him to leave and not return until he was respectfully dressed.
 When Giordano refused, DiMonaco had him bodily removed from City Hall by security.

-Yet Mitch felt he sometimes saw another side of DiMonaco, a softer side that cared deeply about people and who would help others in quiet, non-publicized ways.
+Yet Mitch sometimes saw another side of DiMonaco, a softer side that cared deeply about people and who would help others in quiet, non-publicized ways.
 Like others of his generation such as Tommy O'Connor and Charlie Ryan, Vinnie believed that public service was a noble profession.
 These old-timers were capable of doing things for others without holding a press conference first and demanding that photographers and reporters be on hand to record their good deeds.
-Helping people was just something that you did, and in their view if you had no interest in helping others you should choose a different profession than public service.
+Helping people was just something that you did, and in Vinnie's view if you had no interest in helping others you should choose a different profession than public service.
 With this attitude, DiMonaco was increasingly out of step among the new breed of politicians like Richie Neal and Frankie Keough, whose every move seemed carefully calculated to advance their careers and enhance their power.

 Yet, it would be inaccurate to describe DiMonaco as an outsider.
 He often socialized with the power players in town, and he could hold a barroom in rapt attention with his fascinating and often hilarious tales of past labor union struggles and colorful accounts of the local political figures he had known in his youth.
-When he retired from his position as a union boss at the Van Norman machine shop, it was none other than the Springfield Newspaper's David Starr who got Vinnie a new job with the United Way.
+When he retired from his position as a union boss at the Van Norman machine shop, it was none other than the Springfield Newspaper's David Starr who got Vinnie a new job with the United Way charity.
 For that reason among others, Vinnie often praised Starr, and would attempt to do him political favors.
 Mitch was never comfortable with DiMonaco’s relationship with David Starr, and warned Vinnie not to trust him.
 But DiMonaco, a grizzled veteran of many labor battles and political wars, had too much self-confidence to feel that he had to heed Mitch’s warnings.

 Ogulewicz feared that he may have ruined his friendship with Vinnie by his stand alone vote against making him Council President.
 Mitch suspected that DiMonaco's feelings had probably been hardened further by Springfield Newspaper columnist Carol Malley, who seldom missed an opportunity to skewer Mitch in her poison-pen political column “Perspective,” and who predictably took Mitch to the woodshed over his vote against Vinnie.
 According to Malley, the city needed to present a united front against the uncertainties of the post-Boland era, and interpreted Mitch’s actions as divisive.
 Ogulewicz defended himself in a letter to the editor, which of course only kept the controversy going.